AdobeDocs/experience-manager-65.en/help/sites-developing/extending-analytics-components.md

 * `cq:componentName`: The name for the component that appears in Sidekick.
 * `cq:componentGroup`: The group in Sidekick that includes the component.

-The code in the component JSP adds the javascript to the page that triggers the tracking, and defines the data that is tracked.
-The event name and data names used in the javascript must match the corresponding values of the `analytics` node properties.
+The code in the component JSP adds the JavaScript to the page that triggers the tracking, and defines the data that is tracked.
+The event name and data names used in the JavaScript must match the corresponding values of the `analytics` node properties.

 * Use the data-tracking attribute to track event data when a page loads.
 (See [Tracking Custom Events on Page Load](/help/sites-developing/extending-analytics.md#tracking-custom-events-on-page-load).)
 * Use the CQ_Analytics.record function to track event data when users interact with page features.
 (See [Tracking Custom Events After Page Load](/help/sites-developing/extending-analytics.md#tracking-custom-events-after-page-load).)